jdoiro3/Git-DAG/README.md

 ![](/images/see-tree.jpg?raw=true)

 Note: This project is still in its early stages but should work.

-## Setup
+## Set up

 - clone the repo
 - update `config.json` with the path to your `bash.exe` (assuming your a Windows user)